 - There are many varieties of beets at farmer’s markets.
 Try different varieties and find the one(s) you prefer.
 A few I love include Detroit Red, Early Wonder and Red Ace.

-Once I learned how to cook fresh beets, I realized how simple it really is to enjoy these ruby-red roots with little fuss.
-After years of trying different cooking methods in the oven, I’ve landed on this preferred method.
+Once I learned how to cook beets, I realized how simple it really is to enjoy these ruby-red roots with little fuss.
+After years of trying different cooking methods in the oven, I’ve landed on this preferred roasted beet method.

 Additionally, I found over time, oil wasn’t necessary but I opted instead for a bit of water which also protects the vessel from a coating of cooked, stuck on beet juice; a pain to clean.
-Beets roasted in a covered Dutch oven or oven proof lidded baking vessel with a bit of water yields a steaming affect, gently cooking the beets while keeping them juicy and tender.
+Roasting beets in the oven in a covered Dutch oven or oven proof lidded baking vessel with a bit of water yields a steaming affect, gently cooking the beets while keeping them juicy and tender.